turbot/steampipe-docs/docs/cloud/integrations/metabase.md

 ## Summary

-You can use Metabase + Steampipe Cloud to:
+With Metabase and Steampipe Cloud you can:

-- Apply basic Metabase-style filtering and summarization to Steampipe tables
+- Summarize, filter, and chart the tables in your Steampipe Cloud workspace

-- Use Metabase-enhanced SQL to create interactive widgets
+- Create interactive widgets driven by data in those tables

-- Create Metabase dashboard subscriptions that send alerts via email or Slack
+- Send query-driven alerts